ymzhong/mg5_aMC_tutorial/README.md

 # mg5_aMC_tutorial

 The repository contains material for the [MadGraph 5 aMC@NLO](https://launchpad.net/mg5amcnlo) (MG5_aMC) tutorial at the [1st Workshop on New Light Physics and Photon-beam Experiments](https://indico.jlab.org/event/413/).
-It includes:
+Besides the tutorial PDF, it includes:

 1. [DarkPhoton_UFO](./DarkPhoton_UFO) is a Universal FeynRules Output model where a dark photon couples to electrons, muons, or taus.